Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 Application's steps :
 1. Data collection from [Booking.com](https://www.booking.com/en-gb/) on destination and period choose by consumer.
 2. Data cleaning and preprocessing to get a dataset ready for machine learning.
-3. Models training and hyperparameters optimisation
-4. Best model selection and comparison of true values to predicted values.
+3. Models training with hyperparameters optimization, best model selection and comparison of true values to predicted values on given rooms.

 ## Data collection using Web Scraping